ruuda/blog/posts/build-system-insights.md

 In particular,
-by treating build steps as pure functions and artefacts as immutable values, effective and correct caching rolls out naturally.
+by treating build steps as pure functions and artefacts as immutable values, effective and correct caching emerges naturally.
-To keep large repositories maintainable it helps to keep build definitions close to the source code, and to make builds fast, fine-grained build targets can unlock parallelism.
+To keep large repositories maintainable it helps to keep build definitions close to the source code, and fine-grained build targets can unlock parallelism to make builds fast.

 Further reading
 ---------------